-Despite there being a high degree of uncertainty about future levels of funding for local government, the Authority has undertaken a robust analysis of its financial strength and resolved to maintain a freeze in the local element of Council Tax.
+Despite there being a high degree of uncertainty about future levels of funding for local government, the Authority has undertaken a robust analysis of its financial strength and committed to a two year freeze in the local element of Council Tax.
 There is no indication that the assets of the Authority are likely to be impaired.
-As such, the Authority has determined that it is a going concern.